WeRePack/repack-for-woocommerce/README.txt

 **Current features**

 *   Checkbox in payment process with subtle animation, the position can be changed
-*   Reward with a voucher: Shop owners can create a voucher to encourage customers and share the savings.
+*   Reward with a coupon: Shop owners can create a coupon code to encourage customers and share the savings.
 To do this, simply create an ordinary WooCommerce voucher called 'WeRePack'.
 *   Registered users can set their default value in the WooCommerce Dashboard.
-*   The shortcode `[repack]` shows the total number of shipping packages saved, globally or by user.
+*   Shortcodes `[repack]` & `[repack_summary]` to show your support and savings.
 *   Clean code, no ads & no annoying notifications
 *   Highly customizable via Hooks & Filters
+*   Optionally share basic stats, help us improve and get listed on WeRePack.org as a supporter site.

 **Coming soon**

-*   Gutenberg Block, which visually represents the savings to date.
+*  Gutenberg Block additionally to Shortcode, which visually represents the savings to date.

-*   Be listed as a supporter on the initiative's website.
+**Templates**

+You can use the following shortcodes and functions to show your savings:

+*** Shortcode `[repack]`***

+Display the savings of your site or individual users such as: Amount of reused packages, water saved, CO2 saved and mature trees saved.
+The shortcode attributes:

+* `type=""`: What amount to display: "packaging" (default), "co2", "water" or "trees"
+* `value=""`: Set to `true` if you only want to display the number/quantity without unit (e.g. "litres of water")
+* `packages=""`: Lets you overwrite the number of packages the output is calculated with.
+Leave empty to get your sites counter.
+* `user_id=""`: User ID of whom you want to display the saving: Leave blank to use the sites total saving instead.
+* `prepend=""`: HTML to prepend to output.
+Default: Empty string
+* `append=""`:  HTML to append to output.
+Default: Empty string

+*** Shortcode `[repack_summary]` or function `Repack_Public::get_repack_summary()`***

+Displays a summary of you sites packaging savings.
+You can copy and overwrite the template file from plugins folder `/public/templates/summary.php` to your themes folder `/repack/summary.php`.

+* `packages=""`: Lets you overwrite the number of packages the output is calculated with.
+Leave empty to get your sites counter.
+* `prepend=""`: HTML to prepend to output.
+Default: Empty string
+* `append=""`:  HTML to append to output.
+Default: Empty string

 **Available Filters**